Passive Indoor Localization with WiFi Fingerprints: Database And Experiments

 \section{Database And Experiments}

 All experiments have been carried out in 2 different settings: office and home.
-The office experiment (Fig.~\ref{fig:floor_map}(a)) is conducted on the third floor of Engineering Office Wing (EOW), University of Victoria, BC, Canada.
+The experiments in office setting are conducted on the third floor of Engineering Office Wing (EOW), University of Victoria, BC, Canada with the floor plan showing in Fig.~\ref{fig:floor_map}(a).
 The dimension of the area is 21~m$~\times$~16~m.
-On the other hand, the home experiment (Fig.~\ref{fig:floor_map}(b)) is in the basement of a two-storey single family house in Victoria, BC, Canada with the area being 15~m~$\times$~8~m.
+On the other hand, the home setting related experiments are conducted in the basement of a two-storey single family house in Victoria, BC, Canada with the area being 15~m~$\times$~8~m as shown in Fig.~\ref{fig:floor_map}(b).
 The fingerprints for both training and testing are collected using an autonomous driving robot.
-The 3-wheel robot (Fig.~\ref{fig:process1}) has multiple sensors including a wheel odometer, an inertial measurement unit (IMU), a LIDAR, 3 sonar sensors and a colour and depth (RGB-D) camera.
+The 3-wheel robot as shown in Fig.~\ref{fig:process1} has multiple sensors including a wheel odometer, an inertial measurement unit (IMU), a LIDAR, 3 sonar sensors and a colour and depth (RGB-D) camera.
 It can navigate to a target location within an accuracy of $\mathrm{0.21{\pm}0.02~m}$.

 During the experiments, the robot carried each one of the four the mobile phones in turn to collect the WiFi fingerprints.
 In the training phase, the robot stays at every RP for 2 minutes to collect data.
 The data are repeatedly collected in different days and at different time slots to build a comprehensive database that covers both phone states.
-In the testing phase, the robot navigates along a pre-defined route (Fig.~\ref{fig:floor_map}(a), (b)) at speed randomly generated within 0.6-4.0~m/s to emulate a walking person~\cite{Email2007}.
+In the testing phase, the robot navigates along a pre-defined route showing as the red traces in Fig.~\ref{fig:floor_map}(a) and (b) at speeds randomly generated within 0.6-4.0~m/s to emulate a walking person~\cite{Email2007}.
 The test experiment is also conducted several rounds per day and repeated in different days.